bazel-contrib/rules-template/README.md

 - includes stardoc API documentation generator
 - includes typical toolchain setup
 - CI configured with GitHub Actions
-- Release using GitHub Actions just by pushing a tag
+- release using GitHub Actions just by pushing a tag
+- the release artifact doesn't need to be built by Bazel, but can still exclude files and stamp the version

 See https://docs.bazel.build/versions/main/skylark/deploying.html#readme